 Admission to the theology programmes is open to individuals regardless of their position on faith.
 The programmes are taught mostly by members of the Apostolic Episcopal Church and reflect the theological position of that church.
 The programmes consist of structured coursework completed under the guidance of a mentor, with scope for individual choice and the customization of assignment titles.

-In addition to the awards in theology offered by the Western Orthodox Academy, awards in Public Worship (via the pathways of research, spoken word and music) are offered by the Epiphany Guild.
+In addition to the awards in theology offered by the Western Orthodox Academy, awards in Public Worship (via the pathways of research, spoken word and music) are offered through the Epiphany Guild.

 The Academy’s awards are mapped to the levels established by UNESCO’s International Standard Classification of Education (ISCED) (2011 edition) for easy comparability across different educational systems.